CatherineSai/textual_constraint_phrase_extraction/README.md

 - `utils.py`: Contains many helper classes, functions and data used by Method A.

 ## Setup
 This project uses Python 3.9 and [spaCy](https://spacy.io/usage) v3.4, but it should be compatible with similar versions as well.
 It is recommended to use a virtual environment such as Anaconda.
 To download and install spaCy and the required pretrained transformer model, run the following:
 ```
 pip install -U pip setuptools wheel
 pip install -U spacy
 python -m spacy download en_core_web_trf
 ```

-Optionally, if you plan on annotating data, install [Prodigy](https://prodi.gy/) - Academic License can be requested by emailing contact@explosion.ai.

 ## Creating the Models for Method A, B, C